-UN-Habitat has three sources of funding: (i) United Nations regular budget allocations approved by the General Assembly; (ii) United Nations Habitat and Human Settlements Foundation contributions, consisting of general purpose budget allocations (non-earmarked) that are approved by the Governing Council and special purpose budget allocations (earmarked) that are approved by the Executive Director; and (iii) technical co-operation contributions, agreed between host country, donor and the Programme.
-This decrease in core funding (Regular Budget and non-earmarked voluntary contributions) poses a threat to the financial viability of the agency and the delivery of its mandate
+UN-Habitat has three sources of funding: (i) United Nations regular budget allocations from assessed contributions to the United Nations and approved by the General Assembly; (ii) United Nations Habitat and Human Settlements Foundation contributions, consisting of general purpose budget approved by the Governing Council for coordination and core normative activities and special purpose budget allocations earmarked for specific normative programmes; and (iii) technical co-operation contributions earmarked for regional and country programmes.
+For the most part, financial performance is shown for the two years of 2016-2017 to give a holistic picture as the budget is currently approved on a biennial basis.